The Vita Health Group has today commended the unveiling of the high profile Project 84 campaign.

 “In very recent times we’ve welcomed the news in the employee health arena that a new and more flexible model for supporting those with mental health issues in particular, is to be fully explored.”

-Mental Health and musculoskeletal issues are the two most significant reasons for absence in the workplace, according to our data, and that attained by the HSE and the CIPD.
+Mental Health and musculoskeletal issues are the two most significant reasons for absence in the workplace, according to Vita Health Group, the HSE and the CIPD.

-Each year, we support some 50,000 individuals in getting back to good health.
+Each year, the company supports some 50,000 individuals in getting back to good health.